BBK-SDP-2015-prengi01/kotlin-web-site/docs/reference/using-ant.md

 ## Targeting JavaScript with single source folder and metaInfo option

-The `metaInfo` option is useful, if you want to create a Kotlin/JavaScript library.
+The `metaInfo` option is useful, if you want to distribute the result of translation as a Kotlin/JavaScript library.
-If `metaInfo` was set to `true`, then during compilation additional js-file with binary metadata will be created.
+If `metaInfo` was set to `true`, then during compilation additional JS file with binary metadata will be created.
+This file should be distributed together with the result of translation.

 ``` xml
 <project name="Ant Task Test" default="build">